c3tp/PAL/README.md

 ### Run via docker

 Add a file at the root directory of this project named `pal.conf` with the above specification.

-Run
+Run:
 ```
 docker build . -t c3tp/pal
-docker run c3tp/pal --net=host -p 5000:5000
+docker run --net=host -p 5000:5000 c3tp/pal
 ```

-You now have pal running.
+You now have PAL running.

 ### Manual Install

 Install python3, virtualenv, and pip.

 ```